the-turing-way/the-turing-way/project_management/acknowledging-contributors.md

 ### Creating opportunities for shared ownership

-As a community-led project, we encourage a collaborative approach to develop a chapter, an iterative process that involves designing, outlining, writing, reviewing and editing its contents.
+As a community-led project, we encourage a collaborative approach to develop a chapter -- an iterative process that involves designing, outlining, writing, reviewing and editing its contents.
 Everyone who contributes substantially is named as authors on the book as a whole.
 This format of collaboration aims to avoid individual authorship in favour of establishing shared ownership and agency in this project.
 Such collaborative efforts also lower the psychological barriers for the new contributors who can propose improvements in the book by editing, moving and adapting its content as the book grows.